-The increase in 2017 compared to 2016 was primarily a result of increased transactional and professional services revenues.
-This increase in fiscal 2017 as compared to fiscal 2016 was partially offset by the weakening of the Canadian dollar compared to the US dollar.
+The increase in revenues in Canada in 2018 compared to 2017 was primarily a result of growth in sales of transactional, subscription and professional services products in Canada.
+Revenues in Canada were also positively impacted in 2018 as compared to 2017 by the strengthening of the Canadian dollar compared to the US dollar.

-Revenues from the Asia Pacific region were \$10.9 million, \$8.7 million and \$7.6 million in 2018, 2017 and 2016, respectively.
-The increase in 2018 compared to 2017 was primarily a result of the inclusion of a full period of revenue from the fiscal 2017 acquisition of 4Solutions as well as growth in sales of transactional and subscription products in the region.
+Revenues from the Asia Pacific region were \$11.8 million, \$10.9 million and \$8.7 million in 2019, 2018 and 2017, respectively.
+The increase in 2019 compared to 2018 was primarily a result of increased transactional revenues.

-The increase in 2017 compared to 2016 was primarily a result of the inclusion of a partial period of revenue from the fiscal 2017 acquisition of 4Solutions.
+The increase in revenues in the Asia Pacific region in 2018 compared to 2017 was primarily a result of the inclusion of a full period of revenue from the fiscal 2017 acquisition of 4Solutions as well as growth in sales of transactional and subscription products in the region.